OpenCodeChicago/hacktoberfest-2025-frontend/docs/usage.md

 ## ⭐ Support the Project

 If you find this project helpful, please consider starring it on GitHub!
 It helps us grow and reach more contributors.

+---

+## What's new: Hacktoberfest banner

+We've added a small promotional banner on the Home page to highlight Hacktoberfest 2025.
+It appears on the main Hacktoberfest page and includes a link to this guide.
+To preview it locally:

+1. Start the dev server (`npm run dev`).
+2. Open `http://localhost:5173` and navigate to the Hacktoberfest page (home route).

+If Tailwind CSS isn't active in your environment, there are fallback styles in `src/index.css` that ensure the banner remains readable.